Liahona (magazine): Change in scope

-In 2020, the LDS Church announced that the English-language Ensign magazine would be discontinued and would be replaced with Liahona.
+In 2020, the church announced that the English-language Ensign magazine would be discontinued and would be replaced with Liahona.
 Since Liahona will thus be the church magazine for adults, the content formerly found in Liahona for children and youth will instead be found in The Friend and the new magazine For the Strength of Youth, respectively.

 Previous publications of similar title

 The Liahona was a weekly newspaper edited by Nephi Anderson published in Independence, Missouri, in 1907.
 It was collapsed with The Elders' Journal (published in Atlanta, Georgia) into Liahona, the Elders' Journal (based in Independence) which ran from 1907 to 1942.
 Both focused on the news and doctrine of the church, with relevant reprints.